wtsi-hgi/wes-qc/docs/wes-qc-hail.md

 * `igsr_samples.tsv` -- known superpopulations for 1000 genomes dataset.
-* `long_ld_regions.hg38.bed` -- BED file containing long-range linkage disequilibrium regions for the genome version hg38 The rebions were obtained from the file `high-LD-regions-hg38-GRCh38.bed` in **plinkQC** github repo:
+* `long_ld_regions.hg38.bed` -- BED file containing long-range linkage disequilibrium regions for the genome version hg38 The regions were obtained from the file `high-LD-regions-hg38-GRCh38.bed` in **plinkQC** github repo:
   (https://github.com/cran/plinkQC/blob/master/inst/extdata/high-LD-regions-hg38-GRCh38.bed).
   These coordinates are results of `liftOver` transferring original coordinates from the genome version hg36 to hg38.
   Original coordinates are provided in supplementary files of the article